 - Computer literacy!!!!!!
 (Knowledge of various special programs such as Maple and Matlab, special languages such as Java and C are a must and basic web skills are a must.)

 - Writing skills and good communication skills are essential.
 Keep your best work in a portfolio.
 If writing is a barrier, take writing intensive courses.
 Be a presenter in some of our various forums like the poster sessions or undergraduate research symposium.
-The annual Hudson River Undergraduate Mathematics Conference gives students excellent opportunities for honing presentation skills!
+The Geneseo's annual G.R.E.A.T.
+Research Symposium gives students excellent opportunities for honing presentation skills!
 Proficiency in a foreign language might open international doors.

 - Take the actuarial exams.
 The actuarial field itself still offers good employment opportunities.
 Getting good grades on the exams (the first and second if possible) serves as a good recommendation in other fields as well.
 Dr. Chi Ming Tang offers a seminar (Math 366) every semester that prepares students for the exams.

 - Internships (internal and external), undergraduate research, interdisciplinary research experiences, summer employment in industry, and REUs are becoming a vital part of the "good" resume!
 Besides, they are valuable educational experiences!
 There are research experiences available on campus and internships off campus.
 ASK US!